 Michael led the six onto pure white sand.
 Shore-side palm trees spread their feathery fronds like frozen fireworks.
 Green fingers flapped to welcome waves leaping onto the beach.
 The Southern hemisphere thrust Jay into Summer; the last time he’d been outdoors was a winter Los Angeles morning, but now muggy island heat threatened to soak him in sweat as he followed Michael’s flip-flops to his family restaurant.

 The restaurant was adjoined to the airport terminal, with the same awesome air-conditioning.
 Jay gasped when the automatic doors loosed a cold front upon him.
-Michael escorted the tour group to a long table, beside chatting airport workers on break in disheveled uniform.
-They laughed and joked over platters of hors d’oeuvres.
+Michael escorted the tour group to a long table, past chatting airport workers on break in disheveled uniform who laughed and joked over platters of hors d’oeuvres.
 At a private table far from the others, two men with Michael’s same shoulder-length haircut lounged over liquor.
 One was darker-skinned than Michael, the other lighter and blonde.

 Michael called one of the dancing waitress in Sheridanian: “Anaita!
 Oran dora!
 [Tour of six taking off today.]”